Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon Stats and Trends

-- The Ducks have been underdogs by 3 points or more once this year and covered the spread.

-- Oregon's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Oregon's games this season have hit the over on five of 10 set point totals (50%).

-- When Oregon scores more than 23.8 points, it is 4-6 against the spread and 9-1 overall.
+- When Oregon puts up more than 23.8 points, it is 4-6 against the spread and 9-1 overall.

-- Oregon is 4-6 against the spread and 9-1 overall when the team picks up more than 345.7 yards.
+- When Oregon amasses more than 345.7 yards, the team is 4-6 against the spread and 9-1 overall.

-- This year the Ducks have 11 turnovers, one fewer than the Utes have takeaways (12).
+- The Ducks have 11 giveaways this season, while the Utes have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.